uvaai/ml1/80 week8/10 Exam Material/content.md

 Finally, there will also be some open questions on general machine learning theory and one or two other algorithms.

-We'll immediately let you know if you've passed, but won't publish the grades until after everyone has completed (and passed) their exams.
+Please make sure you have everything set up and ready for the exam and that the explanation itself does not exceed 10 minutes, so there is enough time for questions afterwards.
+We'll immediately let you know if you've passed, but won't publish the grades until after everyone has completed their exams.

 ## Additional material